 Glass pitcher.
 For big batch cocktails for a crowd.

 My vodka + cranberry life started with the Sea Breeze, which makes me think of high school skin care.
-Happy to have graduated from that to that!
+Happy to have graduated from that, both the tonic and the toner!
 But still love the occasional Sea Breeze cocktail!

 - Cape Cod: vodka + cranberry juice